 The overwhelming majority of the work I do with my clients centers around helping them find their voice in difficult situations.
+This is about creating a powerful communication style that projects confidence.
 The biggest question most people ask me is, “How do I handle this situation and come out looking like a leader and a professional?”

-Effective communication is a really big topic, so this week I wanted to spend time focusing on what it means to communicate holistically.
+An effective communication style is a really big topic, so this week I wanted to spend time focusing on what it means to communicate holistically.
 In other words, how do we show up across the board — in meetings, in email, on social media, in arguments, and as a visionary?

 To help answer those questions, here are five articles on how to communicate more effectively.